GeetikaSi/Pre-process/pipeline/README.md

     read_data : Reads all .CSV files data stored in the folder and processes each file.
 It calculates time using sampling frequency and start time for each file. all_dfs : All dataframes are combined to create one single dataframe main : calls all other functions to process raw data

+#### JSON to dataframe convertor functions:
+    initial_sole_json : Receive the path of the first json file and use this json file to initialize the dataframe. import_new_sole_json : Receive the path of the following json file and append the new json file to the dataframe. import_mul_json : Receive the path of the json file with information of all patient.

 ### Continued Development